microsoft/calculator-specs/active/standardModeClarity/README.md

 ### Context

 #### Definitions
-Single number operators: √, X^2, %, 1/x
+Unary operators: √, X^2, %, 1/x

-Double number operators: *, +, -, ÷
+Binary operators: *, +, -, ÷

-Immediate mode: The mode that Windows Calculator currently runs where calculations are being made left-to-right immediately for double operators and immediately after the last entered number for single operators.
+Immediate mode: The mode that Windows Calculator currently runs where calculations are being made left-to-right immediately for binary operators and immediately after the last entered number for unary operators.
 The issue is occurring because the UI displays the calculations as a multi operator equation and doesn’t explicitly state that the calculations are being made in immediate mode.

 #### Examples

-Single operator example
+Unary operator example

 1 + 4% is calculating 1 + (4%) = 1.04

-Double number operator example
+Binary number operator example

-When users enter a double number operator, the calculator is calculating the sum when the next double number operator is entered or when it receives an equal sign as input.
+When users enter a binary operator, the calculator is calculating the sum when the next binary operator is entered or when it receives an equal sign as input.

 1 + 4 * 6 is calculating 1 + 4 =5 first, then taking the result and calculating  5 * 6 = 30